jasonmahony/automation/README.md

 ==========
-Sample Puppet Layout for CentOS 6.x
+Sample Puppet Infrastructure for CentOS 6.x
 ==========

-Sample Puppet modules.
+A Puppet layout using environments and a variety of modules.
 ----------
 Jason Mahony